thammin/freemarker-to-json2.js/README.md

 # freemarker-to-json2.js

-This module take a yaml file and convert it to a freemarker file that output the data as valid json format.
+This module take a yaml file or a json file and convert it to a freemarker file that output the data as valid json format.

 Example: